 Our achievements talk for themselves.

-Till 2016, the Zöldmáli bred or owned Wirehaired Vizslas gained:
+So far the Zöldmáli bred or owned Wirehaired Vizslas gained over